 Employees will be paid while on leave to comply with a valid subpoena to appear in a civil, criminal, legislative, or administrative proceeding and will not be required to use personal leave.
-Absences for court appearances related to an employee's personal business must be taken as personal leave or leave without pay (if no personal leave is available).
 Employees may be required to submit documentation of their need for leave for court appearances.